bluedynamics/noeku.linguacollage/README.rst

 - Translates parts of a Collage recursivly
 - New rows, columns, aliases and contents are created in all prior translated languages.
 - Deleted rows, columns, aliases and content is removed in all translations.
-- All translated items are in initila state (private by default) and empty.
+- All translated items are in initial state (private by default) and empty.
 - On edit of an untranslated item the split view appears.